 Fast facts: 2004 Indian Ocean earthquake and tsunami

-- The tsunami’s waves traveled across the Indian Ocean at 500 mph, the speed of a jet plane.
+- In Banda Aceh, the landmass closest to the quake’s epicenter, tsunami waves topped 100 feet.
+The tsunami’s waves traveled across the Indian Ocean at 500 mph, the speed of a jet plane.

 - Total material losses from the tsunami were estimated at $10 million.